ncou/injector/README.md

 composer phpstan
 ```

-### Coding standards
+### Coding standard

 The code should follow the [Chiron Coding Standard](https://github.com/ncou/coding-standard).
-To run coding standards:
+To apply coding standard:

 ```shell
 # detect violations of the defined coding standard.